 Your Entire Business Resolves Around Customer and User Experiences

 What needs to change and how can we start to create this shift on our teams and at our companies?
 It’s not always easy or straightforward.
-In this session, we’ll look at a model for a small or large business transformation back to high quality products and services that meet and exceed customers’ real needs.
-We’ll look at better ways for teammates to collaborate and partner with CX and UX so that what we learn from metrics can lead to further customer research and knowledge.
+In this workshop, we’ll look at a models and approaches for a small or large business transformation back to high quality products and services that meet and exceed customers’ real needs.

 Customized versions and lengths available.
 Training is available on-site or live and remote, webinar-style.

-A Certificate of Completion is available to everybody who completes the half day (or longer) workshop version.
+A Certificate of Completion is available to everybody who completes the one-day workshop version.